duke-trust-lab/splice-xai/README.md

 This is a Python package for generating counterfactual explanations of object detections by combining **YOLO detection**, **SAM segmentation**, and **Replicate inpainting models**.

-## Features
+## 🎨 Features

-- Remove objects from ecological images while preserving plausible backgrounds.
+- Remove objects from images while preserving plausible backgrounds.
 - Replace objects with semantically guided alternatives.
 - Change backgrounds around detected objects.
 - Batch processing of entire datasets.